 Try this: Whenever you have a persistent infection, head to your doctor to be safe.
 Also take steps to support your body in as many ways as possible, from reducing stress to getting more sleep to eating a nutritious diet.
-Certain supplements like zinc, vitamin D, vitamin C, and medicinal mushrooms may also give your immune system the edge it needs, says Moday.
+Certain supplements like zinc, vitamin D3, and vitamin C may also give your immune system the edge it needs, says Moday.*

 If you don't have good sleep hygiene and snag less than eight hours of quality shut-eye per night, you're missing out on some pretty big benefits—and you can pretty much guarantee your immune function isn't optimal.

 Melatonin, the hormone your body releases when it gets dark so you get sleepy, is actually a really important immune mediator, too.
 "It causes certain immune cells to release cytokines, which, in turn, activate immune cells to fight infections," says Moday.
-"So when we sleep, we often have more recruitment and activity of certain white blood cells like macrophages and neutrophils, and natural killer (NK) cells, which are antiviral and anti-cancer."
+"So when we sleep, we often have more recruitment and activity of certain white blood cells like macrophages and neutrophils, and natural killer (NK) cells, which have antiviral and anti-cancer actions in the body."

 Subpar sleep, on the other hand, can suppress the activity of these cells, and "we also see less vigorous antibody responses—we don't make antibodies as well," says Moday.